rhyolight/CloudSonar/README.md

 ## Usage

 There is no installation required, but you need Java 8 to run this tool.
 If your server wide Java environment is not Java 8, then you can pass CLOUDSONAR_JAVA_HOME environmental variable.
-Then, simply upload the contants in a *build* folder to your prefereed location, and run the following commands:
+Then, simply upload the contents in a *build* folder to your prefereed location, and run the following commands:

 ```
 e.g.